 But let us go back to our state's proud history, because tonight is all about history.
 I will not go back as far as others, but I will go back to 1872, when the Education Act 1872 was introduced.
-In doing so, prior to federation, Victoria was the first colony to offer free, secular and compulsory education, leading all of the colonies, like we always do.
+In doing so, prior to Federation, Victoria was the first colony to offer free, secular and compulsory education, leading all of the colonies, like we always do.
 We are the leaders of our nation.
 We set agendas, and then the others follow.
 I am really proud that education is one that we are doing.
-One hundred and fifty years on, we are seeing that with our government: the very proud Allan Labor government's commitment to free, secular and compulsory education continues.
-We do have a really, really strong vision of what we want to achieve with the Education State, and it is to deliver excellence in every classroom in every school in every part of the state.
+One hundred and fifty years on, we are seeing that with our government: the very proud Allan Labor government's commitment to free, secular and compulsory education State, and it is to deliver excellence in every classroom in every school in every part of the state.
 Importantly, this vision has been created with parents, with stakeholders and with school leaders.
 Once again, James Merlino, our education minister from 2014 to 2022, made it the number one priority of our state, because what is more important for a state than our future?
 That is what this is all about.

-When we look at that, we have to say how do we build the Education State?
+When we look at that, we have to say: how do we build the Education State?
 A part of it is infrastructure.
 We have talked about the Kennett school closures that shut down schools in my community.
 People still mourn those schools.
 But guess what, we are making sure that no matter where you live, whether it is in metropolitan Melbourne or in regional or rural Victoria, you will get a great public school education thanks to the Education State.
 Just in my electorate alone we have had serious infrastructure investment.
 At Ballarat High School we have the JJ Sheehan building.
 JJ Sheehan was a member of this place.
 He was a proud Labor member of this place in the 1950s, after the split in 1955.
 Sadly, we lost the seat of Ballarat back then.
 He went back on the tools and became principal of Ballarat High and was one of the greatest principals ever of Ballarat High - a Labor man who lived his values, whether it was in this chamber or whether it was teaching kids in Ballarat.
 I have been so fortunate to have my children educated by his kids.
 Kate Sheehan was my kids' kindergarten teacher.
 There is this lovely synergy of living in a local community; JJ's daughter taught my daughters.
 It is something I am really proud of.

 Mount Rowan Secondary College is something we are so proud of.
 The member for Ripon is also in the catchment area, with Miners Rest, Creswick and Clunes.
-In the heart of Wendouree we have just done the most beautiful building, with new STEM classrooms.
+In the heart of Wendouree we have just built the most beautiful building, with new STEM classrooms.
 It is a game changer.
 This school continues to grow.
 The reputation of the school continues to grow.
 I thank the leadership there of Seona Murnane and Nick Stephen, who are doing an outstanding job and making that school one that we can all be proud of.
 At Phoenix College there are the new sports facilities, with basketball courts.
 What I love when we invest in our schools is that we are investing in the community.
-My daughter gets to play basketball at Phoenix College; we bring the community into Phoenix College, the old Sebas Tech.
-It used to be a pretty rough and tough school, but now as Phoenix College it is literally rising from the ashes.
+My daughter gets to play basketball at Phoenix College; we bring the community into Phoenix College it is literally rising from the ashes.
 It is a great school.
 We bring the whole community in there for basketball on a Monday night and Friday night, because when you invest in state schools, you invest in communities.
 That is what this is all about.